by Ashley Black

-Welcome to 2017!
-Whether you’re just getting started with your FasciaBlaster® journey, or you’re ready to take your health and fitness goals to the next level, this customizable “Fitness 101 Program” will be your playbook for getting fit and healthy this year!
+Whether you’re just getting started with your FasciaBlaster® journey, or you’re ready to take your health and fitness goals to the next level, this customizable “Fitness 101 Program” is your playbook for getting fit and healthy!

-This challenge is a personalized, customizable program so you can get your FasciaBlasting, health and #HeartButt on in 2017!!
+This is a personalized, customizable program so you can get your FasciaBlasting, health, and #HeartButt on!
 There are no prizes or winners – we’re all in this together!
 This program isn’t a contest, it’s intended as a lifestyle change that you can follow for a few months or incorporate into your ongoing health and fitness routines!

 Since everyone has different goals, this challenge will provide step-by-step instructions for achieving: